1. 3DS Blog

 Businesses can begin the transition to the circular economy by taking advantage of the latest digital capabilities to:

-• Connect the value chain: The 3DEXPERIENCE platform brings together all stakeholders in the value chain, providing end-to-end visibility that allows them to make decisions about how best to use resources and reduce waste.
+• Connect the value chain: The 3DEXPERIENCE platform brings together all stakeholders in the value chain, providing end-to-end visibility that enables them to make informed decisions on how best to use resources, reduce waste and support circular flows.

-• Simulate products virtually: The 3DEXPERIENCE platform’s virtual twin and simulation capabilities support eco-design principles and allow designers to test the most sustainable and cost-effective materials while reducing the need for physical prototypes.
+• Simulate products virtually: The 3DEXPERIENCE platform’s virtual twin and simulation capabilities support eco-design principles and allow designers to test the most sustainable and cost-effective materials while reducing the need for physical prototypes and maintaining performance and quality.

-• Carry out a full lifecycle assessment (LCA): The 3DEXPERIENCE platform’s built-in LCA functionality allows companies to monitor and measure a product’s environmental impact throughout its lifecycle.
-This includes identifying the most sustainable materials and measuring energy consumption at each stage of production.
+• Support sustainable design initiatives: The 3DEXPERIENCE platform’s built-in Life Cycle Assessment (LCA) functionality allows companies to monitor and measure a product’s environmental impact throughout its lifecycle.
+This includes identifying the most sustainable materials and measuring energy consumption at each production stage.
+CATIA’s lightweight engineering solution enables sustainable design by helping designers optimize material use and reduce energy consumption from the start.

 Stay up to date